learn-co-curriculum/phase-0-html-using-browser-dev-tools/README.md

 ### Bonus

 If you want to attempt to change any of the styles of the page, take a look at the right-hand column.
-CSS, which stands for Cascading StyleSheets, manages all the styles of your page (think background color, font size, placement of different items on the page, etc).
+CSS, which stands for Cascading Style Sheets, manages all the styles of your page (think background color, font size, placement of different items on the page, etc).